mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

     - `WEBHOOK`
     - `MICROSOFT_TEAMS`

+* `integration_id` - The id of the associated integration, the credentials of which to use for requests.
 * `notifier_id` - The notifier id is a system-generated unique identifier assigned to each notification method.
 This is needed when updating third-party notifications without requiring explicit authentication credentials.
 * `username` - Name of the Atlas user to which to send notifications.
 Only a user in the project that owns the alert configuration is allowed here.
 Required for the `USER` notifications type.
 * `victor_ops_api_key` - VictorOps API key.
 Required for the `VICTOR_OPS` notifications type.
 If the key later becomes invalid, Atlas sends an email to the project owner and eventually removes the key.